Initiatives to Address Climate Change

 Changes in CO2 Emissions at MHFG

-In order to eliminate the effects of changes in emission factors, substitute values based on the Act on Promotion of Global Warming Countermeasures are used for CO2 emissions.
+In order to eliminate the effects of changes in emission factors, substitute values in FY2012 based on the Act on Promotion of Global Warming Countermeasures are used for CO2 emissions.
 Please note that the data have been reviewed because of changes in applicable locations due to relocation of offices, etc., and, therefore, data differ from information made public previously.

 Link to Further Information

 Reducing CO2 Emissions through Energy Efficient Facilities and Proper Management